 - people who have come into close contact with someone with COVID-19 should be tested to check for infection at least 5 days after they last had close contact with someone with COVID-19.
 The day of last close contact is considered day 0.

-- people not fully vaccinated against COVID-19 who have been asked or referred to get testing by their school, workplace, healthcare provider or local health department.
+- people who haven't completed an initial vaccination series against COVID-19 who have been asked or referred to get testing by their school, workplace, healthcare provider or local health department.

 Where to get tested for COVID-19

 There are a variety of testing options in Marin County, either through a local healthcare provider, pharmacy, urgent care clinic, community test site or take-home test.
 Review the list below to find the right testing option for you.

 Treatment for COVID-19